Terradue/DotNet4One/README.md

 ## Build

-Terradue.DotNet4One is a single assembly designed to be easily deployed anywhere.
+Terradue.OpenNebula is a single assembly designed to be easily deployed anywhere.

 To compile it yourself, you’ll need: